oresat/oresat-linux/docs/images/macos_host.rst

 Connecting to OreSat Linux from MacOS host
 ==========================================

-- Connect the OreSat Linux board to host using a USB cable
+- Connect the OreSat Linux card to host using a USB cable

 - Goto ``System Perference => Network`` and wait for the two connections to come up